auanasgheps/snapraid-aio-script/README.md

 ### Additional Information
 - Docker container management, if enabled, will manage containers before SnapRAID operations and restore them when finished.
 It avoids nasty errors aboud data being written during SnapRAID sync.
-	- The script supports  local or remote Docker instances.
+	- Support for local or remote Docker instances.
+Also manage multiple remote Docker instances at once.
+		- **Note:** Remote Docker instances require SSH passwordless access.
 	- You can either choose to pause or stop your containers.
 - Healthchecks.io and Telegram can be used to track script execution time and promptly alert about errors.
 - Important messages are also sent to the system log.